Back

 What Nalgesin contains

-• the active substance is: naproxen sodium (naproxen sodium).
+• The active substance is: naproxen sodium .
 Each film-coated tablet contains 275 mg of naproxen sodium.

 • the other ingredients are: povidone, microcrystalline cellulose, talc, magnesium stearate, hydroxypropyl methylcellulose, titanium dioxide (E 171), macrogol, indigo (E 132).

-What Nalgesine looks like and contents of the pack
+What Nalgesin looks like and contents of the pack

-Film-coated tablets are oval, slightly biconvex and covered with a blue film.
+The film-coated tablets are oval, slightly biconvex and coated with a blue film.

-The tablets are available in cardboard boxes with 10 or 20 film-coated tablets in a blister pack.
+The tablets are available in cardboard boxes with 10 or 20 film-coated tablets in blister packs.
 Each box contains 1 blister or 2 blisters of 10 film-coated tablets.

-Not all types of packaging can be put on sale.
+Not all types of packaging can be released for sale.

 KRKA, dd, Novo mesto, Šmarješka cesta 6, 8501 Novo mesto, Slovenia